On the Provable Suboptimality of Momentum SGD in Nonstationary Stochastic Optimization

 \paragraph{\cref{app:D}: time-resolved high-probability bounds.} \cref{app:D} proves the high-probability tracking guarantees for \plaineqref{eq:sgd-update} and \plaineqref{eq:sgd-momentum-update}, stated in \cref{thm-appendix:high-prob-sgd,thm-appendix:sgd-mom-hp-bound}.
 We work throughout under the conditional sub-Gaussian noise condition along the iterates (\cref{assumption-appendix:conditional-sub-gaussian-gradient-noise}).
-The proof follows the same template as \cref{app:C}, but now in a pathwise form: we first obtain a final-iterate decomposition whose stochastic terms remain random, and then control those terms via martingale concentration.
+The proof follows analogously to \cref{app:C}, but now in a pathwise form: we first obtain a final-iterate decomposition whose stochastic terms remain random, and then control those terms via martingale concentration.
 For \plaineqref{eq:sgd-update}, \cref{app:D1} starts from the unrolled recursion in \cref{proposition:final-iterate-tracking-error-sgd} and bounds the two random contributions: a weighted sum of squared noises and a weighted martingale term—using the conditional Orlicz and martingale tools in \cref{app:F1,app:F2,app:F3} (e.g., conditional $\Psi_2\Rightarrow$ second moments using \cref{lem:cond-psi2-second-moment}, Bernstein for sub-exponential MDS using \cref{lem:bernstein-subexp-mds}, and optional stopping with \cref{lem:optional-stopping}), yielding \cref{thm:high-prob-sgd}.
 The ``time-resolved'' structure is obtained by keeping the exponentially-weighted history explicit after unrolling, which produces the drift functionals $\mathfrak D_t$ and $\mathfrak D_t^{(2)}$ that only emphasize recent drift.
 For \plaineqref{eq:sgd-momentum-update}, \cref{app:D2} first rewrites the method as an augmented-state linear recursion via the mode-splitting transform (\cref{lemma:extended-2d-recursion-sgd-momentum}), and unrolls it to a final-iterate inequality (\cref{proposition:final-iterate-tracking-error-sgd-momentum}) whose contraction rate is governed by the stability regime $\gamma \le \min\{1/L,\mu(1-\beta)^2/(4L^2)\}$.
-The high-probability control then mirrors the \plaineqref{eq:sgd-update} case, but with the transformed drift/noise entering through $\mathfrak D_t^{\mathrm{mom}}$ and $\mathfrak D_t^{\mathrm{mom},(2)}$ and with explicit $(1-\beta)$-dependent amplification through the effective step size $\eta=\gamma/(1-\beta)$.
+The high-probability control then mirrors the case \plaineqref{eq:sgd-update}, but with transformed drift/noise entering through $\mathfrak D_t^{\mathrm{lag}}$ and $\mathfrak D_t^{\mathrm{lag},(2)}$ and with explicit amplification dependent on $(1-\beta)$ through the effective step size $\eta=\gamma/(1-\beta)$.
 This yields the \plaineqref{eq:sgd-momentum-update} high-probability theorem \cref{thm-appendix:sgd-mom-hp-bound}.